YottaDB/YDBTest/README.md

 - nc
 - gdb

-Currently tcsh is the only supported shell, make sure that tcsh is properly installed and switch to it with the following command:
+Currently tcsh is the only supported shell, make sure that tcsh is properly installed and that you can switch to it with the following command:

 ```sh
 tcsh